wso2/docs-is/en/docs/extend/provisioning/extensible-scim-user-schemas-with-wso2-identity-server.md

-# Extensible SCIM User Schemas With WSO2 Identity Server
+# Extensible SCIM User Schemas with WSO2 Identity Server

 The System for Cross-Domain Identity Management (SCIM)) specification defines a [fixed set of default attributes](http://tools.ietf.org/html/draft-ietf-scim-core-schema-01#section-11.2) for the user object.
 This set is defined to ensure the interoperability and it can cater to most of the industry's identity management requirements.
 Given below is a sample user object with the default attributes set.